 Select where the token is located in an incoming HTTP request from the client.
 Your origin server needs to generate this key and includes it in the applicable location (as a Query String, a Cookie or in a Request Header).

 Input the value that will be used as the "token_name" in the token.
 You need to ensure that the value you input here is used when the token is generated.

 Input a hexadecimal value, comprised of an even number of characters.
 For example:

 This is the key value you need to use to generate the token for use with your content.
 Make note of this value for use later in this process.

 Show Advanced Options

 You can optionally set this slider to On to reveal more options.

-To access this option, set the Show Advanced Options slider to On.
+To access this option, set the Show Advanced Options slider to On."
 This is the algorithm you're using for the HMAC (Hashed Message Authentication Code) to generate the token.
-This setting must match the method chosen in the token generation code.
+This setting needs to match the method chosen in the token generation code.

 Escape token inputs